mozilla/skywriter/docs/pluginguide/testing.html.markdown

 ---
 layout: default
-title: Bespin Plugin Guide
+title: Skywriter Plugin Guide
 subtitle: Writing and Running Tests
 ---

-For core Bespin code, our goal is to have "very good" code coverage.
-Plugins that are not part of the Bespin core can have whatever level of code coverage you're comfortable with.
-The tools you need to do testing are included with Bespin in a plugin called "PluginDev".
+For core Skywriter code, our goal is to have "very good" code coverage.
+Plugins that are not part of the Skywriter core can have whatever level of code coverage you're comfortable with.
+The tools you need to do testing are included with Skywriter in a plugin called "PluginDev".

 very good code coverage
 :   Everything that can be readily tested without a huge amount of work.